bcgsc/NanoSim/README.md

     This is an aligned read coming from chromosome XI at position 115406. `16565` is the sequence index. `R` represents a reverse complement strand. `92_12710_2` means that this read has 92-base head region (cannot be aligned), followed by 12710 bases of middle region, and then 2-base tail region.

   The information in the header can help users to locate the read easily.

+__Specific to transcriptome simulation__: for reads that include retained introns, the header contains the information starting from `Retained_intron`, each genomic interval is separated by `;`.

 2. `simulated_error_profile`
   Contains all the information of errors introduced into each reads, including error type, position, original bases and current bases.